isomerpages/gb-assist/pages/solutionrepo/solution196.md

 ---
-title: COVID-19 Support RevoPOS 3.0 Queue Management System - Package B (RevoQ S)
+title: AutoCount Accounting - AutoCount Accounting Premium V2.0 ( 1 User)
-permalink: /productivity-solutions-grant/solutionrepo/solution156
+permalink: /productivity-solutions-grant/solutionrepo/solution196
 ---

 #### Description

-RevoPOS 3.0 Queue Management System is a cloud cross platform system that runs on Windows (laptop or embedded system) or on iPad or Android tablet.
-The solution provides contactless system with automated queue number alerts/reminders and update on queue status.
+Since being established in 1996, AutoCount has grown into the TOP SME brands, serving more than 180,000 SMEs across the region.
+AutoCount offers a series of products that focus mainly on business automation (Accounting, Payroll, POS) while integrating with different plugins for cross-sector vertical operation.
+Flexibility, expandability, and ease-to-use are the features we develop, you can be assured of when your business grows, we able to sustain your development needs.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Appz_Inc_Queue_Management_Covid_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria